Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCLoadBalancerVIPTemplate.md

 ```

 ### -DisableLoadBalancerConnectionPersistence
-Indicates that the load balancer connection persistence in a virtual IP (VIP) profile is disabled.
+Indicates that the load balancer connection persistence in a VIP profile is disabled.

 ```yaml
 Type: SwitchParameter